dgageot/fiboid/README.md

-start a docker daemon inside current docker container run a container for value-2 run a container for value-1 return the sum up the two values
+start a docker daemon inside current docker container run a container for value-2 run a container for value-1 return the sum of the two values
 ```

 Most of the time is spent starting docker -d and sleeping until its started.